real-linuxwala/scribble/README.md

 # Scribble ✏️

-A clean, fast online sketch pad — inspired by [sketch.io/sketchpad](https://sketch.io/sketchpad/), but **without the checkered transparency background**.
+A clean, fast online sketch pad — but **without the checkered transparency background**.
 Pick a solid **white, gray, or black** canvas instead.

 No build step, no dependencies.
 Just static HTML/CSS/JS.